kingjr/kingjr.github.io/_pages/about.md

   - /about.html
 ---

+I am a CNRS researcher at the [Department of Cognitive Science of Ecole Normale Supérieure](https://lsp.dec.ens.fr/en).
 My group investigates the computational bases of human intelligence, and in particular our perceptual and language processes, using machine learning for electrophysiology, neuroimaging and computational modeling.

 In my spare time, I am a core developer of [MNE-Python](https://martinos.org/mne/stable/index.html), an open source package for processing human electrophysiological data.

 Want to work on the topic with us?
 [Contact me!](jeanremi.king@gmail.com)